mjmlio/mjml/packages/mjml-head-font/README.md

 The `href` attribute points to a hosted css file; that file contains a `@font-face` declaration.
 Example: [https://fonts
 .googleapis.com/css?family=Raleway](https://fonts.googleapis.com/css?family=Raleway)
-Some font providers (as in our example code) host both the CSS and the font files.

  ```xml
  <mjml>